MileHacker Logo

 Public Transportation Overview

-On Isla del Sol, there are no motorized public transit systems.
-All travel within Isla del Sol is either by foot, utilizing the comprehensive network of ancient trails and paths, or by local boat for transfers between the northern and southern ports.
+On Isla del Sol, there are no motorized public transportation networks.
+All travel within Isla del Sol is either by foot, utilizing the comprehensive network of ancient trails and paths, or by a local vessel for getting from one to another the northern and southern ports.

-In Copacabana, your gateway to An island In the southern part of lake titicaca, the municipality is little and entirely walkable.
-You will not find or need a public bus system in the town itself itself.
-Everything from the bus terminal to the lakefront, the main square, and the Basilica is within easy walking distance.
+In Copacabana, your gateway to An an Island located in the southern part of lake titicaca, the municipality is little and entirely walkable.
+You will not find or need a municipal bus service in the town itself itself.
+All things from the bus terminal to the lakefront, the central square, and the Basilica is within easy walking distance.

 Boat Routes & Ticketing